 Often enough, it's wiser to avoid conflict and instead Sneak by your enemies.
-Use this skill when you try to move without being noticed, when you set up an ambush or when you attempt a sneak attack (page 81).
+Use this skill when you try to move without being noticed or when you attempt a sneak attack (page 81).
+Roll an opposed roll (page 48), using your Sneak score against a Scout roll for your enemy.